Toronto Real Estate with the Julie Kinnear Team

 • Dixon Hall, 58 Sumach St.

 Cabbagetown's Public Library is located at the corner of Gerrard Street and Parliament.
-For adults, the Phoenix Concert Theatre at 410 Sherbourne Street rocks with a different party every night.

 Allan Gardens, at the corner of Carlton & Jarvis, offers outdoor gardens, greenhouses and a glassed-in botanical garden providing a tranquil setting year round in which wedding photographs are commonly staged.
 It is especially lovely over the Christmas holidays, when the tropical gardens feature a holiday flower show.